wikier/rdf-vocab-builder/README.md

-# Sesame Vocabulary Builder
+# RDF Vocabulary Builder

+RDF Vocabulary Builder is a fork of [Sesame Vocabulary Buider](https://github.com/tkurz/sesame-vocab-builder) to port it to [Commons RDF](https://github.com/wikier/commons-rdf) and make a preliminar evaluation, which potentially could end-up on a merge of the original tool with [Jena schemagen](https://jena.apache.org/documentation/tools/schemagen.html).

-Sesame Vocabulary Builder provides a command line tool and maven plugin that allows to create constants for RDF primitives for a given namespace from RDF ontology files.
+It provides a command line tool and maven plugin that allows to create constants for RDF primitives for a given namespace from RDF ontology files.

+Status: *work-in-progress*, so far it's just an experiment

 ## How To

-1. Download the latest version [here](https://github.com/tkurz/sesame-vocab-builder/releases).
+1. Download the latest version [here](https://github.com/wikier/rdf-vocab-builder/releases).
 2. Run jar from command line (Java 7 required): `java -jar vocab-builder-cli-{VERSION}-exe.jar <input-file> [<output-file>]`
 3. Additional information can be configured using command-line parameters